 To support various athletic teams, intramural sports, and campus-wide activities, the WATTS facility includes:

-The design team worked to achieve LEED Silver certification, which was awarded in August 2012.
+The design team worked to achieve LEED Silver certification.
 Sustainable design features for the athletic training facility include:

-The WATTS facility is one of the first LEED buildings on YSU’s campus and the first certified under LEED v3.
+The WATTS facility was one of the first LEED buildings on YSU’s campus and the first certified under LEED v3.
 Check out some other sustainable designed projects out here.